Retro gaming

 Retro gaming, also known as classic gaming and old school gaming, is the playing and collection of personal computers, consoles, and video games from earlier decades.
 Usually, retro gaming is based upon systems that are outmoded or discontinued, although ported retro gaming allows games to be played on modern hardware via ports, emulations or compilations.
 It is typically for nostalgia, preservation, or authenticity.
 A new game could be retro styled, such as an RPG with turn-based combat and pixel art in isometric camera perspective, as well as chip-tune styled music.

 Retro gaming has existed since the early years of the video game industry, and was popularized with the Internet and emulation technology.
 It is argued that the main reasons players are drawn to retro games are nostalgia for different eras, the idea that older games are more innovative and original, and the simplicity of the games.

 Retro gaming and retrocomputing have been described as preservation activity and as aspects of the remix culture.

 Games

 The distinction between retro and modern is heavily debated, but it usually coincides with either the shift from 2D to 3D games (making the fourth the last retro generation, and the fifth the first modern), the turn of the millennium and the increase in online gaming (making the fifth the last retro generation, and the sixth the first modern), or the switch from analog to digital for audiovisual output and from 4:3 to 16:9 aspect ratio (making the sixth the last retro generation, and the seventh the first modern).
 They can be played on original hardware or in modern emulation.
 The retro game focused television program GameCenter CX determines that a console has to be 20 years or older to be included in the retro game challenges.
+The retro eSports company, Retro World Series, provides a more comprehensive definition, "Relating to or denoting a style of computer game programs of the late 20th/early 21st century that is characterized by pixelated artwork and text, recorded to disk storage or Read-Only Memory chips, and primarily intended to be displayed on standard-definition televisions or analog computer monitors."